wileyw/VideoGAN/blog_post.md

 As the number of history steps gets larger, stacking the different images becomes inefficient.
 As a future step, implementing 3D convolutions where a convolution operation is applied along the temporal dimension is a way to improve video generation.

 ## 9. Conclusion
 In this post, we describe how we trained a Generative Adversarial Network to predict the next frame given a history of past frames.
+By successively generating the next frame, we can generate a new video not seen in the training set.

 ## 10. Resources
 https://arxiv.org/pdf/1511.05440.pdf